 - 1 diamond located at Optimist Athletic Park

-- 1 diamond a Springbank Park For All Seasons
+- Indoor practice facility at Springbank Park For All Seasons

 - 1 practice diamond located in Signal Hill